nafsuuddini08/nafsuuddini08.github.io/_posts/2021-10-24-azure-appservice.md

 	- Deploying with ftp
 	- Deploying with our github repository
 	- Deploying with bitbuket
+	- Deploying with git local
 	- Deploying with azure repo
 	- Deploying with vs code 2019
-	+ Push our repo in github in vs code 2019
+		* Push our repo in github in vs code 2019
 	- Deploying with vs code
 + Create appservice with azure start devops
 + Some azure CLI commands